-It is straightforward (but rather lengthy, see \cref{apx:kkt-ps}) to verify that at any first-order stationary point $(\{X_i\}, Z)$ of \cref{eq:opt-ps} (i.e., besides feasibility, \cref{eq:sta-trace} also holds at $Z$), the KKT conditions in \cref{eq:kkt-multipliers} are satisfied by the following values of multipliers: $\Theta = 0$, $\Gamma_i = -X_i\zz A_iA_i\zz X_i$, and
+It is straightforward (but rather lengthy, see Appendix \hyperref[apx:kkt-ps]{A}) to verify that at any first-order stationary point $(\{X_i\}, Z)$ of \eqref{eq:opt-ps} (i.e., besides feasibility, \eqref{eq:sta-trace} also holds at $Z$), the KKT conditions in \eqref{eq:kkt-multipliers} are satisfied by the following values of multipliers: $\Theta = 0$, $\Gamma_i = -X_i\zz A_iA_i\zz X_i$, and

-Clearly, all $\Lambda_i$ satisfying \cref{eq:multiplier} have a rank no greater than $2p$.
+Clearly, all $\Lambda_i$ satisfying \eqref{eq:multiplier} have a rank no greater than $2p$.
 In fact, they are symmetrization of rank-$p$ matrices.
-As such, equation \cref{eq:multiplier} provides a low-rank, closed-form formula for calculating an estimated multiplier $\Lambda_i$ at a given $X_i$.
-This formulation will play a prominent role in our algorithm, for it effectively eliminates the costs of storing and updating $n\times n$ multiplier matrices. \begin{remark} We note that multipliers associated with the subspace constraints are non-unique.
-For example, in addition to \cref{eq:multiplier}, the matrices
+As such, equation \eqref{eq:multiplier} provides a low-rank, closed-form formula for calculating an estimated multiplier $\Lambda_i$ at a given $X_i$.
+This formulation will play a prominent role in our algorithm, for it effectively eliminates the costs of storing and updating $n\times n$ multiplier matrices.

+\begin{remark} We note that multipliers associated with the subspace constraints are non-unique.
+For example, in addition to \eqref{eq:multiplier}, the matrices

-also satisfy the KKT conditions in \cref{eq:kkt-multipliers}.
-However, for $p \ll n$, the matrix $\Lambda_i$ in \cref{eq:multiplier} has a much lower rank. \end{remark}
+also satisfy the KKT conditions in \eqref{eq:kkt-multipliers}.
+However, for $p \ll n$, the matrix $\Lambda_i$ in \eqref{eq:multiplier} has a much lower rank. \end{remark}